 \section{Optimizations}

 We formalize a number of optimizations for VS, as optimizations are critical for achieving reasonable performance.
-It will take some time to catch up to the highly optimized performance of tools like Mathematica and REDLOG.
+It will take some time to catch up to the highly optimized performance of tools like Wolfram Engine and Redlog.

 This is the benefit of an extensible framework: future optimizations can be easily integrated.
-From \rref{app:qednf}, we see that any optimization function \isa{opt} that satisfies the truth-preservation lemma \isa{lemma "eval (opt F) xs = eval F xs"} can be cleanly integrated into our algorithm (using \isa{theorem\ QE\isacharunderscore dnf\isacharunderscore eval}), and the composition of several of these optimization functions preserves this property.
+From \rref{app:qednf}, we see that any optimization function \isa{opt} that satisfies the truth-preservation lemma \isa{lemma "eval (opt F) xs = eval F xs"} can be cleanly integrated into our algorithm (using the \isa{QE\isacharunderscore dnf\isacharunderscore eval} theorem), and the composition of several of these optimization functions directly preserves this property.
 We discuss our current optimizations in this appendix.